seemslegit42/aevonos/docs/Rite-of-Invocation.md

 Location: The user's web browser, then the ΛΞVON OS application.
 User Action: The user clicks the magic link.
 System Response (Returning User): The user is authenticated and taken directly to their Canvas.
-System Response (New User): The user is authenticated and then seamlessly transitioned to the "Vow Chamber" (`/register/vow`), where they are presented with three archetypal glyphs.
-They must choose one.
-This is the most critical choice of the initiation.
+System Response (New User): The user is authenticated and then seamlessly transitioned to the "Vow Chamber" (`/register/vow`), where they are presented with a multi-step form to declare their intent.
-The Architect: "I seek to build systems and orchestrate order."
-The Sovereign: "I seek to command resources and forge an empire."
-The Oracle: "I seek to uncover hidden truths and master the flow of information."
-System Response: Upon selecting a Vow, the chosen glyph glows brightly, and the others fade.
-The text changes: "Your Vow is recorded.
-The system attunes itself to your will."
+The Sacrifice: They must state what old way of working must end.
+The Vow: They must state what new reality they will build.
+The Canvas Name: They must name their digital nation.
+The Agent's Alias: They must give a name to their agentic voice.
+The Covenant: They must choose one of three archetypal paths (The Way of Silence, Motion, or Worship).
+This choice is permanent and sets their User Psyche.

 Step 4: The Awakening
 Location: The ΛΞVON OS application itself.
 User Action: The new user completes the Vow form.
-System Response: The user is transitioned to their newly materialized Canvas.
+System Response: The user's submission is processed by the `interpretVow` agent, which forges a `foundingBenediction` and a personalized `firstWhisper`.
+The user is then transitioned to their newly materialized Canvas.
 It is clean but not empty.
 The Obelisk of Genesis stands at its center.
 Their personal Psyche-Matrix mandala appears, its base color determined by their Vow.
 A small, curated set of starter Micro-Apps, relevant to their Vow, are pre-arranged on the Canvas.

 Step 5: The First Command
 Location: The user's new Canvas.
-System Response: The TopBar is active.
-After a five-second pause to allow the user to absorb the scene, BEEP's voice (via TTS) and text manifest for the first time, its persona determined by the Vow.
-BEEP then presents the user with their first "Ritual Quest" to guide their initial interaction.
-Example (for an Architect): "The foundation is laid.
-Your first Ritual Quest is to summon the Terminal and chart the system's processes.
-Shall we begin?"
+System Response: After a moment of silence, the user is presented with their `firstWhisper` in a unique UI element (e.g., a "First Whisper Card").
+This is a direct, personalized call to action, their first Ritual Quest.
+Example: "The vow is made.
+The sacrifice is burned.
+Your first Ritual Quests have been inscribed to guide your path.
+Shall I summon them?"
+If the user accepts, BEEP executes the `firstCommand` (e.g., `launch ritual quests`).
 The Rite is complete.
 The user is now an Initiate, not a user.

 3. Architectural & Technical Implementation